 Our team at WAVES Weymouth, which includes volunteers, works with young people in a variety of ways

 Information, advice and guidance is offered on issues such as relationship difficulties, problems at home, bullying, drug and alcohol issues, applying for benefits and finding safe accommodation.
-We also provide a confidential condom service.
-There is access to a shower and washing machine as well as telephone and internet services.

 Who is this service available to?